Explore how anticipating science enables

 out of reach

-3 interactive panels on open science role in mitigating global challenges
+3 interactive panels on science anticipation and open science in addressing global challenges

 Why these panels matter